Want to perform Dell warranty check for a laptop you own? The following blog has instructions on how to do that.

 Sometimes your laptop starts behaving abnormally and makes you think that its time to call Dell customer support to send one of their engineers to have a look at it.

 Now if your Dell laptop is under warranty, then the Engineer will fix all the issues free of cost.
 But on the other hand, if the laptop is out of warranty is finished, you know not only have to pay for the faulty hardware, but you also have to pay engineer visiting charges.

-To clear all the confusion if your laptop is under warranty or out of warranty, you want to perform Dell warranty check.
-But the question is how?
+To clear all the confusion if your laptop is under warranty or out of warranty, you want to perform a Dell warranty status.
+But the question is, how?

 No doubt, there are lots of users want to know the answer to the question, i.e., How to perform Dell laptop warranty check?
 No worries, here’s what you need to do.